 Portimão to Albufeira - distance 48 km

 In Lagoa, we suggest a visit to the Mother Church and to take a break to taste traditional Portuguese pastries, especially the Florados from Lagoa.
-Here you can go to the promontory of Senhora da Rocha, a place that was a cult for Visigoths and Muslims, which has a fantastic view over the ocean and also a 16th- century chapel.
-Cycling through Armação de Pêra enjoy not only its cultural heritage but also a good offer of beaches: Vale do Olival, Armação de Pêra or Pescadores.
+Here you can go to the promontory of Senhora da Rocha, a place that was a cult for Visigoths and Muslims, which has a fantastic view over the ocean and also a 16th-century chapel.
+Cycling through Armação de Pêra enjoy not only its cultural heritage but also a good offer of beaches: Vale do Olival, Armação de Pêra, or Pescadores.
 It is to highlight the passage across the Salgados lagoon, a favorable place for bird watching.
-In Albufeira, cycling through its winding streets, explore the various “hidden” viewpoints between the white houses, contemplate the Portuguese sidewalk in the downtown and enjoy the fishing gastronomy that the city offers.
+In Albufeira, cycle through its winding streets, explore the various “hidden” viewpoints between the white houses, contemplate the Portuguese sidewalk downtown, and enjoy the fishing gastronomy that the city offers.

 Albufeira to Faro - distance 51 km

 A day full of adventure and nature.
 Cycling along a road with some movement through the surrounding area of Albufeira, you have the opportunity to visit the fishing village of Olhos de Água where you can observe a spring of fresh water at the beach sand.
-Cycling along secondary roads and quiet paths, the landscape is mostly surrounded by pine, olive, cork, palm and some carob trees.
-Enjoy the passage the Falésia beach, on the Vilamoura beach, on the Quarteira beach, on the Garrão beach or on the Ancão Beach to feel the water of the ocean.
-In Vilamoura we recommend a visit to the ruins of the Roman villa and a break at the largest marina in the country, where you can observe an extraordinary diversity of boats.
-In the typical fishing town of Quarteira, visit the fish and regional products market and cycle through the pine forests around the small lagoon of Foz do Almargem, with fantastic views to the ocean and to the small cliffs.
-It is to highlight the passage through the wooden boardwalks in Quinta do Lago which provides wonderful views to the coast line and presents you with the Natural Park of Ria Formosa, one of the seven natural wonders of Portugal.
-Here you can see several species of birds such as Flamingo, Western swamphen, Azure-winged magpie and many more.
+Cycling along secondary roads and quiet paths, the landscape is mostly surrounded by pine, olive, cork, palm, and some carob trees.
+Enjoy the passage the Falésia Beach, Vilamoura Beach, Quarteira Beach, Garrão Beach, or Ancão Beach to feel the water of the ocean.
+In Vilamoura, we recommend a visit to the ruins of the Roman villa and a break at the largest marina in the country, where you can observe an extraordinary diversity of boats.
+In the typical fishing town of Quarteira, visit the fish and regional products market and cycle through the pine forests around the small lagoon of Foz do Almargem, with fantastic views of the ocean and the small cliffs.
+It is to highlight the passage through the wooden boardwalks in Quinta do Lago which provides wonderful views of the coastline and presents you with the Natural Park of Ria Formosa, one of the seven natural wonders of Portugal.
+Here you can see several species of birds such as Flamingos, Western swamphen, Azure-winged magpies, and many more.
 We suggest a visit to Praia de Faro, a fishing village where the inhabitants keep alive ancient traditions.
-Here, you not only have extraordinary views over the ocean and dunes, but also privileged views over the Algarve mountains.
-Next to the natural park, cycling through paths with little movement, you reach the marina in the city centre of Faro, where the end of the stage is marked.
+Here, you not only have extraordinary views over the ocean and dunes but also privileged views over the Algarve mountains.
+Next to the natural park, cycling through paths with little movement, you reach the marina in the city center of Faro, where the end of the stage is marked.

 Faro to Tavira - distance 44 km

 Start your day exploring the capital of the Algarve.
 The village arch and the cathedral are some of the highlights that can be seen in the famous "old town" of Faro, which is partially surrounded by the walls built by the Moors.
-The route to Olhão is partly traced by a road with movement and by a cycle track along the Ria Formosa Natural Park and the saltpans, with views of the Deserta, Farol, Culatra and Armona islands.
+The route to Olhão is partly traced by a road with movement and by a cycle track along the Ria Formosa Natural Park and the saltpans, with views of the Desert, Farol, Culatra, and Armona islands.
 Visit this typical Algarve town and explore its fishing traditions.
 We recommend visiting the well-frequented Mercado Municipal and the marina, where you can see the replica of the boat Caíque do Bom Sucesso.
 Cycling near the fishing port gives you a unique contact with fishing traditions and arts, as well as with local fishermen.
-The route to Tavira is cycled by roads with little movement between small towns and quiet paths next to the Ria Formosa Natural Park, where the landscape is marked mainly by the presence of olive trees, pines, fig trees and cactus.
+The route to Tavira is cycled by roads with little movement between small towns and quiet paths next to the Ria Formosa Natural Park, where the landscape is marked mainly by the presence of olive trees, pines, fig trees, and cacti.
 In the fishing village of Fuseta, observe the architecture of the white houses with roof terraces and enjoy an excellent view over the Ria Formosa while taking a refreshing swim on its beach.
-The route guides you through the Fuseta saltpans - a place where you can observe several species of birds in their natural habitat such as Flamingo, Pied avocet, Black-winged stilt and many others.
-Observe small historical landmarks such as the Tower of Aires, some Norias and the two-thousand-year-old Olive tree.
-In Santa Luzia we suggest visiting Barril beach where you can find the well-known Anchor Cemetery, which were used in the past in the practice of tuna fishing.
+The route guides you through the Fuseta saltpans - a place where you can observe several species of birds in their natural habitats such as Flamingo, Pied avocet, Black-winged stilt, and many others.
+Observe small historical landmarks such as the Tower of Aires, some Norias, and the two-thousand-year-old Olive tree.
+In Santa Luzia, we suggest visiting Barril Beach where you can find the well-known Anchor Cemetery, which was used in the past in the practice of tuna fishing.
 Enjoy a good meal of typical Algarve cuisine, here best known for making octopus dishes.
-The end of the stage is marked on the Roman bridge, in the city centre of Tavira.
+The end of the stage is marked on the Roman bridge, in the city center of Tavira.